idomer1231/Codex/README.md

 This repository contains a demo website for a balloon decoration business.
-The site lives in the `balloons-website` directory and now includes a gallery, testimonials, animations and a newsletter form.
+The site lives in the `balloons-website` directory and now includes a gallery, testimonials, a FAQ section, animated hero banner and a newsletter form.

 - `index.html` – landing page with navigation, hero section, gallery, testimonials and contact forms.
-- `style.css` – modern styling with CSS variables, responsive layout and animation helpers.
+- `style.css` – modern styling with CSS variables, responsive layout, hero gradient animation and mobile navigation tweaks.
 - `script.js` – handles form submissions, fade‑in animations,
-  testimonial rotation and a back‑to‑top button.
+  testimonial rotation, a back‑to‑top button and mobile nav toggle.

 Open `index.html` in your browser to explore the site.